List of Christian denominations: Lutheran

 Lutherans are a major branch of Protestantism, identifying with the theology of Martin Luther, a German friar, ecclesiastical reformer, and theologian.
 Lutheranism initially began as an attempt to reform the Catholic Church before the excommunication of its members.
-Today with most Protestants, Lutherans are divided among mainline and evangelical theological lines.
-The whole of Lutheranism had about 70-90 million members in 2018.
+Lutherans are divided among High Church, Confessional, Pietist and Liberal churchmanships, though these can overlap, e.g. the Communion of Nordic Lutheran Dioceses is High Church and Confessional.
+The whole of Lutheranism had about 70-90 million members in 2018, and its largest communion, the Lutheran World Federation, had a total of 78,431,111 members as of 2023, making it the sixth-largest communion.
 The largest non-United Lutheran denomination was the Ethiopian Evangelical Church Mekane Yesus, an Eastern Protestant Christian group.